Tuesday, May 6, 2025

 Day Two

 We headed to the beach!
-We went from there house and played in the waves.
-When we got crispy, we went back to their house, swam in the pool, and went three out to Sergio's Tacos for lunch.
+We went from the house and played in the waves.
+When we got crispy, we went back to their house, swam in the pool, and we three went out to Sergio's Tacos for lunch.
 We all got burritos and each burrito also came with a taco!
 Great food - even more than we could eat!

 We borrowed a friend's car to go and get groceries, and from the parking lot we watched a SpaceX rocket launch!
 It was so bright, so cool, and so loud you could feel it in your chest.
 Absolutely amazing.
 We checked into our Airbnb, which was 244 Brevard, only 400 steps from the beach!
 Really nice place.